-The implications for the UK's own laws of leaving the EU are considerable:
+The implications for the UK of leaving the EU would be considerable:

-EU treaties, directives, directly effective decisions and regulations, and rulings of the European Court of Justice will cease to apply to the UK, unless their effect is specifically preserved by UK national law.
+EU treaties, directives, directly effective decisions and regulations, and rulings of the European Court of Justice would cease to apply to the UK, unless their effect was specifically preserved by UK national law.

-The EU courts will no longer have jurisdiction over the UK, and UK citizens will no longer have the rights of EU citizens.
+The EU courts would no longer have jurisdiction over the UK, and UK citizens would no longer have the rights of EU citizens.

-The UK will no longer be entitled to participate in agencies such as the European Supervisory Authorities in relation to financial services (comprising the European Banking Authority, European Securities and Markets Authority and European Insurance and Occupational Pensions Authority).
-The UK may also have to leave a large number of EU technical working groups and other bodies in which it currently participates.
+The UK would no longer be entitled to participate in agencies such as the European Supervisory Authorities in relation to financial services (comprising the European Banking Authority, European Securities and Markets Authority and European Insurance and Occupational Pensions Authority).
+The UK might also have to leave a large number of EU technical working groups and other bodies in which it currently participates.

-EU agencies that are based in the UK, such as the European Medicines Agency and the European Banking Authority, will presumably be relocated to an alternative EU location and the position of the many organisations and projects supported by EU funding will be uncertain.
+EU agencies that are based in the UK, such as the European Medicines Agency and the European Banking Authority, would presumably be relocated to an alternative EU location and the position of the many organisations and projects supported by EU funding would be uncertain.

 In many areas, UK law is heavily derived from EU law and the way in which EU law provisions have been implemented into UK law is very complex, often involving a combination of amendments to existing primary legislation, new primary legislation, secondary legislation and other rules, such as the rules of the Financial Conduct Authority and the Prudential Regulation Authority in relation to financial services.

-For at least a transitional period, assuming that there will not be a desire or capacity to rewrite UK law from scratch, provisions derived from EU law will probably be retained and directly effective EU regulations deemed to continue.
-However, it will still be necessary to ensure that these laws function properly in the new situation.
-For example, where EU institutions have direct administrative powers, these will need to be replaced by alternative arrangements, and the scope and meaning of legislation or rules referring to the EU may need to be clarified.
+For at least a transitional period, assuming that there would not be a desire or capacity to rewrite UK law from scratch, provisions derived from EU law would probably be retained and directly effective EU regulations deemed to continue.
+However, it would still be necessary to ensure that these laws function properly in the new situation.
+For example, where EU institutions have direct administrative powers, these would need to be replaced by alternative arrangements, and the scope and meaning of legislation or rules referring to the EU may need to be clarified.

 A new relationship?

-There is no comparable example of a member state leaving the EU.
-In the absence of any precedent, a number of different models of relationship with the EU could be considered (see box “Opt-out options”).
+There is no comparable example of a member state leaving the EU and the government has not given any public indication of the nature of the post-withdrawal relationship that the UK might seek to have with the EU.
+A number of different models of relationship with the EU could be considered (see box “Opt-out options”).

-As well as negotiating a new relationship with the EU, the UK is likely to seek to put in place trade arrangements with other non-EU countries with whom it currently deals on EU negotiated terms.
-Since the EU has exclusive competence in the area of trade policy, the EU’s existing trade agreements with third countries are entered into by the EU as a bloc rather than by the individual member states, and so the UK will not, unless otherwise agreed, continue to participate in them on withdrawing from the EU.
+As well as negotiating a new relationship with the EU, in the event of withdrawal, the UK would simultaneously need to put in place trade arrangements with other non-EU countries with whom it currently deals on EU negotiated terms.
+Since the EU has exclusive competence in the area of trade policy, the EU’s existing trade agreements with third countries are entered into by the EU as a block rather than by the individual member states, and so the UK would not, unless otherwise agreed, continue to participate in them on withdrawing from the EU.

-Any new trade agreements with existing EU trade partners, or other third countries, will require separate negotiations with the relevant countries.
+Any new trade agreements would require separate negotiations with the relevant countries.
 The UK alone may not have the same negotiating power as the EU, which represents a much larger market, so both the timing and terms of what future arrangements might be achieved are difficult to predict.
-On the other hand, negotiating as a single country, rather than to meet the interests of 28 member states, is likely to be a more straightforward task, all things being equal.

 Key issues for businesses

-Withdrawal from the EU will be a complex, lengthy and uncertain process.
-In developing a new relationship, much will depend on the attitude that the EU and other countries take to a post-withdrawal UK and how co-operative all parties choose to be.
+Withdrawal from the EU would be a complex, lengthy and uncertain process.
+In developing a new relationship, much would depend on the attitude that the EU and other countries take to a post-withdrawal UK and how co-operative all parties choose to be.

-Disentangling the UK from EU law and regulation will raise many detailed technical issues.
-Businesses that are affected by the UK’s membership of the EU will need to consider the implications (and, already in some cases, the reality) of uncertainty and potential change on their operations and strategy.
+Disentangling the UK from EU law and regulation would raise many detailed technical issues.
+Businesses that are affected by the UK’s membership of the EU would need to consider the implications of uncertainty and potential change on their operations and strategy.